 Advanced Document Management System - Setting Up and Using Documents/Files/Folders/Subfolders Follow

-Law RulerTM features a very powerful, advanced document management system that allows systemwide management and accessibility of documents.
-Our document management system will allow you to manage, create, search, and view files and folders across all cases in your entire system on one screen.
-Or, you may click through to any specific lead/intake/case and view documents for only that one record.
+The CRM features a very powerful, advanced document management system that allows systemwide management and accessibility of documents.
+Our document management system allows you to manage, create, search, and view files and folders across all leads/cases in the system.

-The advanced document management system also includes features to view and undelete any documents that may have been deleted, and the ability to create document reports and download many documents at one-time.
+The advanced document management system also includes features to view and undelete any documents that may have been deleted, and the ability to create document reports and download several documents at once.

 Table of Contents